pedromcd/Artist-hiring-app/README.md

 npm install

-Note: The project was initialized with Vite and React If starting a new project from scratch, use:
+Note: The project was initialized with Vite and React.
+If starting a new project from scratch, use:

 npm create vite@latest my-app
+-
 cd my-app
+-
 npm install

 3. Create a .env file in the project root and add your Spotify API credentials